Coumadin® (Warfarin)

 Gluten Sensitivity

 This recipe is safe for those who are sensitive to gluten.
-Check for modified food starch in mayonnaise.
-Best Foods and Hellman's mayonnaises are gluten-free.
+Check for modified food starch in mayonnaise and use gluten-free tamari sauce in this dish.

 "Chicken salad has a certain glamour about it.
 Like the little black dress, it is chic and adaptable anywhere."